GenomicsAotearoa/Workshop-Bash_Scripting_And_HPC_Job_Scheduler/docs/4_IntroductiontoHPC.md

 Most HPC systems follow the ideas described above of taking many computers and linking them via network switches.

-!!! info "What distinguishes a high-performance computer from the computer clusters"
+!!! circle-info "What distinguishes a high-performance computer from the computer clusters"

     * The number of computers/nodes
     * The strength of each individual computer/node